threatgrid/ctia/README.md

  * an observable
  * disposition or disposition_name
+ * a source ientifier

 You may include optionally:

+ * source_uri -- a link where a user can get see what the source thinkgs of the observable
  * confidence -- default is 100
  * severity -- default is 100
  * timestamp -- default is time object is POSTed to server
  * expires -- default is some Jan 1 2535.
  * priority -- defaults to a user specific value (or can be supplied by some users)
- * origin -- string naming source of data
+ * reason -- a short description of why this judgement was made
- * reason
- * reason_uri
+ * reason_uri -- a link where a user can get information supporting this reason

-Additional fields will be added to the record:
+Additional fields will be added to the record when stored, but MAY not be shared:

  * created -- timetamp
  * owner -- string identifying the creating user